doc4d/docs/docs/ViewPro/method-list.md

 ---
-id: component-method-list
+id: method-list
-title: Component Method List
+title: Method List
 ---

 [A](#a) -